Anterior Cruciate Ligament Injury

 - You may walk in an unusual way, such as with stiff legs.

 How is an anterior cruciate ligament injury diagnosed?
-Caregivers may test the function of your ACL by moving your knee, leg, or foot in different directions.
+Healthcare providers may test the function of your ACL by moving your knee, leg, or foot in different directions.
 You may be asked to lean or hop using your leg with the injured knee.
-Tell your caregiver if you feel pain while you do these or other activities.
+Tell your healthcare provider if you feel pain while you do these or other activities.
 Both of your knees may be checked for any abnormal movement.
 You may need the following tests:

 MRI: This scan uses powerful magnets and a computer to take pictures of your knee.
 An MRI is used to look for an ACL tear.
 You may be given dye, also called contrast, before the test.
-Tell caregivers if you are allergic to dye, iodine, or seafood.
-Remove all jewelry, and tell caregivers if you have any metal in or on your body.
+Tell healthcare providers if you are allergic to dye, iodine, or seafood.
+Remove all jewelry, and tell healthcare providers if you have any metal in or on your body.
 Metal can cause serious injury.
-Tell caregivers if you cannot lie still or are anxious or afraid of closed spaces.
+Tell healthcare providers if you cannot lie still or are anxious or afraid of closed spaces.